-I know, because I was once in that very position.
-Luckily, I was able to buy all sorts of bottles and learn by trial and error.
-But even today, I find myself not having a specific rum called for in a recipe and wondering what a reasonable substitution might be.
+I know, because I was once lived that nightmare.
+Luckily, I was able to buy many bottles and learn by trial and error.
+But I still find myself with a specific rum called for in a recipe, wondering what a reasonable substitution might be.

 2) Identifying groups of rums with fairly similar tastes with regard to use in Tiki recipes

-In my book, when it comes to making intelligent substitutions in a recipe, flavor profile is the overriding concern.
-Not the specifics of how the rum was made.
+However, in such categorizations, two rums in the same category cane taste vastly different.
+When it comes to making intelligent substitutions in a recipe, flavor profile is the overriding concern.
+Not how the rum was made.

 Minimalist Tiki Rum Categories

-AGED JAMAICAN RUM (14 out of 30 classic recipes)
+Aged Jamaican Rum (14 out of 30 classic recipes)

 Examples: Rum-Bar Gold, Plantation Xaymaca, Coruba Dark

-Note: Smith & Cross is very popular in modern tiki drinks, but at 57 percent ABV, it’s technically an “overproof” rum, so shouldn’t be blindly substituted for an aged Jamaican rum without taking its higher ABV into account.
+Note: Smith & Cross is very popular in modern tiki drinks, but at 57 percent ABV, it’s technically an “overproof” rum, so shouldn’t be blindly substituted for another aged Jamaican rum without taking its higher ABV into account.

-LIGHTLY AGED/FILTERED RUM (11 out of 30 classic recipes)
+Lightly Aged/Filtered Rum (11 out of 30 classic recipes)

-A common but not very useful name for this category is “white rum” or “silver rum.”
-But it’s important to know that the flavor profiles of two uncolored rums can be wildly different: A column distilled budget rum tastes very different than a blend of aged pot still rums, despite being similarly “white.”
+These are the sort of rums commonly used in daiquiris.
+A common but unhelpful shorthand for them is “white ” or “silver” rum.
+It’s important to realize that two uncolored rums can taste very different: A column distilled budget rum has far less flavor than a aged/filtered pot still rums, despite both being “white.”

 Choose a rum with flavor and character.
 Otherwise you might as well use vodka — and we won’t go there.